 Most new oil boilers have AFUE ratings between 80% and 87%, while gas-fired boilers have ratings of 89% and above.
 Although gas boilers may be more efficient than oil boilers, they are also typically 10% to 25% more expensive than their gas counterparts.

-U.S. Boiler’s most efficient hydronic systems are our high-efficiency Alpine™ gas-fired condensing boiler and the new K2™ condensing gas boiler, which are both ENERGY STAR®-certified.
-The Alpine™ has a 95% AFUE rating and K2™ has a 94% AFUE rating.
+U.S. Boiler’s most efficient hydronic systems are our high-efficiency Alpine™ gas-fired condensing boiler and the new ALTA gas boiler, which are both ENERGY STAR®-certified.
+The Alpine™ and ALTA have a 95% AFUE rating.

 Because many high-efficiency boilers are more than 90% efficient, replacing an old boiler with a new high-efficiency condensing boiler could immediately save you about 30% on your heating bills.